Lessons learned from taking the plunge into menswear

 She believes how men approach shopping depends on their age with those under 45 much more willing to engage, while there is a growing trend towards men shopping with their male friends.

-Nevertheless, women still buy a lot of clothes for their partners and Power believes as much as 50% of sales in the menswear-only shop comes from women.
+Nevertheless, women still buy a lot of clothes for their partners and Cook believes as much as 50% of sales in the menswear-only shop comes from women.

-“At the end of the day women still shop more than men,” says Power.
+“At the end of the day women still shop more than men,” says Cook.

 Hitting the right note